amzn/style-dictionary/docs/architecture.md

 ## 4. Iterate over the platforms

 For each platform defined in your [config](config.md), Style Dictionary will do a few steps to get it ready to be consumed on that platform.
-Everything that happens in a platform is non-destructive so you don't need to worry about one platform affecting another.
+You don't need to worry about one platform affecting another because everything that happens in a platform is non-destructive

 ## 4a.
 Transform the tokens